johnnietse/travelExpenseTracker/README.md

 - **Settings Page**:
   - Change the app’s currency.

-- **Export to Excel**:
+- **Manual Export**:
-  - Export transaction records to Excel spreadsheets for reporting and analysis.
+  - Use the transaction list on the Home Screen to manually transfer records into Excel spreadsheets.

 ## App Screens and Functionalities